 What are the most common skin problems?

-Most skin diseases in ferrets are associated with parasites - fleas, mites and ticks.
-Ferrets may also develop bacterial skin disease if the skin is traumatized, and they are susceptible to tumors such as squamous cell carcinoma and mast cell tumors.
-Canine distemper infection can cause skin lesions in ferrets; further information on this can be found in the handout "Ferrets - Respiratory Disease".
-Alopecia (loss of hair) occurs with persistent estrus and in adrenal gland disease; further information about these conditions is given in the handouts "Ferrets - Reproductive Disease" and "Ferrets- Hormonal Disease".
+Many skin diseases in ferrets are associated with parasites - fleas, mites, and ticks.
+Ferrets may also develop bacterial skin disease if the skin is traumatized, and they are susceptible to skin tumors such as mast cell tumors and squamous cell carcinoma.
+Canine distemper infection can cause skin lesions in ferrets, including a red rash which typically starts on the chin and lips and spreads to the nose, eyelids, and groin; further information on distemper in ferrets can be found in the handout "Respiratory Diseases in Ferrets".

 What causes ferrets to have an unpleasant smell?

-Flea infestation is a common problem in pet ferrets.
+Flea infestation.Flea infestation is a common problem in pet ferrets.
 Itching (pruritus) is the most common sign of flea infestation, with hair loss around the back and base of the tail occurring with heavy infestations.

 "Ear mites are common in pet ferrets."

+Viral Disease.
 Canine distemper can cause skin lesions around the muzzle and on the footpads.
-The skin of the chin, lips and eyelids becomes very swollen and the foot pads become crust and thickened (also called "hard pad").
-This disease is fatal in ferrets.
-Further information about this deadly disease can be found in the information handout "Ferrets - Respiratory Disease".
+The skin of the chin, lips, and eyelids becomes very swollen, and the foot pads become crusty and thickened (a condition called ’hard pad’).
+This disease is fatal in ferrets and preventable with routine, annual vaccination.
+Further information about this deadly disease can be found in the information handout "Respiratory Diseases in Ferrets".